EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

     :widths: 8,4,4,20
     :header: Metric/Aux data,Data Type,Units,Description

     Coverage [T/F], string,, Indicates if observation was possible during the access event (True/ False).
     Incidence Angle [deg], float, degrees, Incidence angle at target point calculated assuming spherical Earth.
-    Swath-Width [m], float, meters, Swath-width of the strip of which  the imaged pixel is part off.
+    (Nominal) Swath-Width [m], float, meters, Swath-width of the strip of which the imaged pixel is part-off.
+Corresponding to the nominal instrument orientation.
-    Sigma NEZ Nought [dB], float, decibels, The backscatter coefficient of a  target for which the signal power level in final image is equal to the noise power level.  **Lesser is better.**
+    Sigma NEZ Nought [dB], float, decibels, The backscatter coefficient of a target for which the signal power level in final image is equal to the noise power level.**Lesser is better.**
     Ground Pixel Along-Track  Resolution [m], float, meters, Along-track pixel resolution
     Ground Pixel Cross-Track Resolution [m], float, meters, Cross-track pixel resolution